 Under most state laws, the sports organization can be sued along with the owner and driver of the vehicle whenever there is an auto accident resulting in injuries.
 Many insurance carriers that provide Non Owned/Hired Auto Liability insurance for sports organizations exclude coverage for lawsuits arising out of the use of 15 passenger vans or the transportation of participants.
 You need to be aware if your insurance policy contains these exclusions.

 Some sports organizations transfer the risk of group transportation by hiring a charter bus service.
-Always request that charter bus service provide a Certificate of Insurance evidencing that they carry a Business Auto policy with a liability limit of at least $1,000,000 for all owned autos.
+Before hiring a charter bus, always request their DOT number and go online to confirm that their safety rating is satisfactory and that they carry liability insurance limits of at least $5,000,000.

 by John M. Sadler, JD, CIC